astropy/astropy-APEs/APE0.rst

   and additional nominations will be accepted until two weeks before the election date.
 The voting will be open for at least two weeks.
-To successfully gain an appointment as a Voting Member, the nominee must receive at least four positive votes, as long as that constitutes a majority of those voting.
+To successfully gain an appointment as a Voting Member, the nominee must receive at least four positive votes, as long as that constitutes a majority of those voting for that candidate.
 * The candidate will be informed promptly at the close of voting by a Coordination Committee member.
 If the vote is not affirmative, the Coordination Committee will provide feedback to the nominee.